 The practical project ran over the six weeks after the AS exam period.
 There was plenty of flexibility built in to help deal with the inevitable student absences from lessons due to university visits and other subject’s trips.

 “The outcomes of this project were fascinating, giving the teachers a much better insight into the independent study skills of the cohort.
 It was easy to spot the group who left their presentations until the last possible moment, and (more pleasingly) the sheer determination the students showed to succeed.
 Students thoroughly enjoyed the experience and challenge, and commented that they enjoyed “the independence” of the activity.”

 In addition, all of the projects had required students to learn some Year 13 chemistry content for themselves, giving them a jump start for September.
 Professional scientists were invited in to judge the students work, and provide lectures on how they use science in their day-to-day work.
 The best overall project was then decided amongst the teachers and guest speakers.

 Overall, the six-week project was a positive experience for all involved, and the school has rolled the project out to all sciences.
 The science department is “determined to encourage students to approach their learning in a more self-reflective way, particularly when it comes to their investigative work.”

 OCR can provide guidance on the suitability of practical tasks via email@example.com and further information of Comberton’s project is also now available.

-If you would like further information on how AS/A Level Chemistry can help your learners, email us at firstname.lastname@example.org, connect with us on Twitter @OCR_Science or call our Customer Contact Centre on 01223 553998.
+If you would like further information on how AS and A Level Chemistry can help your students email us, connect with us on Twitter, or call our customer contact centre on 01223 553998.